-Writing and editing of long-form articles for publication in print and online depth magazines.
+This course focuses on writing and editing of long-form articles for publication in print and online depth magazines.
 Students learn advanced narrative non-fiction writing techniques and how to gather information for longer feature stories.

-Exploration of theory and an overview research approaches as they relate to the study of news media and their role in communities.
+Exploration of theory and an overview of research approaches as they relate to the study of news media and their role in communities.

 Practices, ethics and theory of entrepreneurship in the journalism field.

 Course content varies to explore current topics relevant to journalism and creative media.
 Repeatable for up to 6 credits if the topics are different.

 Examines current issues facing the news media, ranging from professional problems to the human, social, and other consequences of news, news practices, and news technology.